DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 	.. image:: images/mod_finder_procedure_8.png
 		:scale: 100%

 9. The display on the left window enters Interactor mode.
-Use mouse to carefully select the region that contains the desired model.
+Use mouse carefully select the region that contains the desired model.
 	.. image:: images/mod_finder_procedure_9.png
 		:scale: 70%

 10. Run the Mod Finder node.
-The edge of found objects are extracted by red line in the image display.
+The edges of found objects are extracted by red line in the image display.
 	.. image:: images/mod_finder_procedure_12.png
 		:align: center